Shicheng-Guo/PRS_Height_Admixed_Populations/README.md

 ### Get data ready for clumping/pruning

-Once the input data is formatted, we can do some pruning/clumping using both the GWAS effect sizes ('gwas') and the sibling-estimated effect sizes ('sib_betas').
-In both cases, p-values used for clumping come from thefull UKB GWAS.
+Pruning/clumping using both the GWAS effect sizes ('gwas') and the sibling-estimated effect sizes ('sib_betas').
+In both cases, p-values used for clumping come from the full UKB GWAS.

 ```
 for D in JHS WHI ukb_afr ukb_eur HRS_eur HRS_afr;  #for each dataset